davidcana/Zcrud/README.md

 ## Usage

-The most important thing about **ZCRUD** is that we define a javascript object to configure the CRUD:
+The most important thing about **ZCrud** is that we define a javascript object to configure the CRUD:

 ```javascript
 // Build this object to configure ZCrud instance